ABOUT

 IMG_9443_v_drama.jpg

-Christoph Anzböck is a versatile and internationally sought-after musician, born in a small town in Lower Austria and now based in Basel and Vienna.
+Christoph Anzböck is a versatile and internationally sought-after musician, born in a small town in Lower Austria and now based in Basel.

 His artistic work as a performer and a musical director is primarily focused on exploring the vocal and instrumental repertoire of the 17th and 18th century, through the lens of drawing connections between music and other artistic forms to better present the intellectual and emotional aspects of this music in a contemporary context.
 Sacred and secular vocal music are of special interest to him, as well as the oeuvre of pieces for solo keyboard instruments.
 Christoph is also deeply passionate about the rediscovery and performance of previously unnoticed or forgotten works.